awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

-If this keyring is a [discovery keyring](#discovery), OnDecrypt MUST attempt to decrypt every [encrypted data key](#structures.md#encrypted-data-key) in the input encrypted data key list with the following conditions, until it successfully decrypts one:
+If this keyring is a [discovery keyring](#discovery), OnDecrypt MUST attempt to decrypt every [encrypted data key](#structures.md#encrypted-data-key) in the input encrypted data key list with the following condition, until it successfully decrypts one:

 - the [key provider ID](#structures.md#key-provider-id) field has the value "aws-kms"